 Best "Better Salary and Benefits" Resignation Letter Example

 When going through a resignation process informing an employer of a desire to resign due to a better salary, the employee should expect a conversation to occur with the employer regarding salary negotiations.
-Unless the employer simply has no more human resources budget to expand the employee's compensation package, they may be inclined to want to offer the employee increased salary or benefits to stay.
+Unless the employer has no more human resources budget to expand the employee's compensation package, they may want to offer the employee increased salary or benefits to stay.

 This will occur when the employee speaks with their manager, supervisor, or boss about the impending resignation and is submitting their formal notice to their employer.
 If the salary negotiations don’t lead to a place where both the employer and employee are happy, a resignation letter will be written by the employee and submitted as the formal notice of resignation to the human resources department.